Hampton Inn

-Hampton by Hilton, also referred to as Hampton Inn or Hampton Inn & Suites (No, Hilton did not remove the "Inn" and "Inn and Suites" Branding, even after the 2024 Rebrand, as it is still a Excellent way to differentiate the two), is an American chain of hotels trademarked by Hilton Worldwide.
+Hampton by Hilton, still commonly known by its former name Hampton Inn, is an American chain of hotels trademarked by Hilton Worldwide.
 The Hampton hotel brand is a chain of moderately priced, budget to midscale limited service hotels with limited food and beverage facilities.
 Most Hampton hotels are independently owned and operated by franchisees, though a few are managed by Hilton.
 Hampton by Hilton is one of the largest hotel franchises in the U.S. As of March 2024, the Hampton franchise includes 3,000 hotels in 40 countries and territories.